-Nan Whaley is proud to have chosen Dayton as her home.
-Originally from Indiana, Nan attended the University of Dayton and has lived in Dayton ever since.
-She has resided in the Five Oaks neighborhood since 2001 where she lives with her husband, Sam.
+Nan Whaley is proud to choose Dayton as her home.
+Originally from Indiana, Nan attended the University of Dayton where she graduated in 1998 and soon settled in the Five Oaks neighborhood where she and her husband Sam reside today.

 Her career is distinguished by her commitment to public service, civic involvement and interest in local government.
 First elected to the Dayton City Commission in 2005, Nan was the youngest women ever chosen for a commission seat.
 She was proud to be elected as Dayton’s mayor in 2013 by a double-digit majority.
 As mayor, she has focused on the areas of community development, manufacturing, and women and children.

 Nan is a national leader among her peers serving on the Board of Trustees for the US Conference of Mayors as well as the Chair of the International Committee for the conference.
 She serves as a Vice Chair for the National League of Cities, Council on Youth, Education and Families.
 Nan is also a founding board member for the Ohio’s Mayor Alliance, a bipartisan coalition of Ohio’s 30 largest cities.

 Nan has been committed to the political process in local, state and national elections.
 While in college, she served as Ohio Chair of the College Democrats.
 She currently serves as the Vice Chair of the National Conference of Democratic Mayors.
 Additionally, she is a four time delegate to the Democratic National Convention.